-Indianapolis Colts close facility after positive coronavirus tests
+Colts close facility after positive coronavirus tests; Falcons-Vikings game is on track

 The Falcons placed rookie defensive tackle Marlon Davidson on their covid-19 reserve list Tuesday after he reportedly tested positive.
 The team practiced Wednesday.

 The Carolina Panthers, who played the Falcons last Sunday, announced Wednesday they were operating under enhanced coronavirus protocols.
 The NFL developed those protocols for those teams with positive cases and those exposed to the virus.
-Sills said Thursday that about 10 teams have been subjected to the enhanced protocols to that point.
+Sills said Thursday that about 10 teams had been subjected to the enhanced protocols to that point.
 He also said the league has seen no evidence thus far of on-field transmission of the virus.

 The Titans beat the Buffalo Bills on Tuesday night in a rescheduled game, their first game since Sept.
 27 and the NFL’s first Tuesday game in 10 years.
 The Titans have had 24 members of the organization, including 13 players, test positive for the coronavirus since Sept.
 24. Their facility was closed for 11 days.

 The New England Patriots are to play the Denver Broncos in Foxborough, Mass., Sunday in a rescheduled game.
 That game was pushed back from last Sunday because of multiple positive tests on the Patriots.
 Quarterback Cam Newton and cornerback Stephon Gilmore participated in the Patriots’ practice Thursday after being activated from the team’s covid-19 reserve list.
-Newton missed a game after a positive test, confirmed by a person familiar with the result, and Gilmore announced his positive coronavirus test two days after that Oct.
+Newton missed a game after a positive test, confirmed by a person familiar with the result, and Gilmore confirmed his positive coronavirus test two days after that Oct.
 5 game at Kansas City.